-Let us take a look at some of the most common adverbs of place below:
+Let us take a look at some of the most common adverbs of place:

 Now, let us see what each one means and how it functions:

-- Here: 'Here' shows that something is close or when we are talking the place we are in:
+- Here: 'Here' shows that something is close or refers to the place where the speaker currently is in:

 We have to change our clothes in

-- There: 'There' is used to point to a place far from us:
+- There: 'There' is used to point to a place far from the speaker:

-- Up : When something/someone is in a higher place:
+- Up: It is used to refer to something/someone that is in a higher place:

 She said goodbye and slowly went down.

-- In: When we want to show that someone/something inside a place, we use 'in':
+- In: It is used to show that someone/something is inside a place:

 My parent went

-We mainly put adverbs of place after verbs, adjectives, and other adverbs to describe them.
-So, they mostly come at the end of the sentence.
+Adverbs of place are typically placed after verbs, adjectives, and other adverbs in a sentence to modify them and provide information about location.
+As a result, they often come at the end of a sentence.
 Look at the following examples:

 I thought they were going